alphagov/paas-team-manual/source/accounts/account_lifecycle.html.md

     It is important that pmo@digital.cabinet-office.gov.uk is copied into this email because this is used to trigger their bill tracking and payment recovery process.

-    [Use the relvant email copy (depending on organisation type)](https://docs.google.com/document/d/1pATbc1uTAJpdkO2B8xg6P9i3NSx5_aBT-G-R6LAeegQ/edit) and link to our [Terms of Use](https://www.cloud.service.gov.uk/terms-of-use)
+    [Use the relevant email copy (depending on organisation type)](https://docs.google.com/document/d/1pATbc1uTAJpdkO2B8xg6P9i3NSx5_aBT-G-R6LAeegQ/edit) and link to our [Terms of Use](https://www.cloud.service.gov.uk/terms-of-use)

 2. Send "Get support for your service" email